City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 ## Prerequisites

-- NodeJS - v22 preferred
+- Node.js: v24.11.0 preferred
-- PostgreSQL - v16 preferred
+- PostgreSQL: v16 preferred
-- Docker (optional)
+- Docker: optional

-**Only Docker is needed to run the app.** If you want to run backend locally, you'll need NodeJS and PostgreSQL installed.
-More info in ./backend/README.md.

 For production use, Telia SMS service is required.
-Note that there are two endpoints (see environment variables section in backend documentation). **The use of the batch endpoint requires permit separately from Telia.
+Note that there are two endpoints (see environment variables section in backend documentation). **The use of the batch endpoint requires a separate permit from Telia.
 Ensure your credentials have the permit.**

-## Technologies
+## Default setup

-- Frontend : React *(running on port 3001)*
 - Backend : NestJS *(running on port 3000)*
+- Frontend : React, Vite dev server *(running on port 3001)*
-- Admin-Frontend : React Admin *(running on port 3002)*
+- Admin-Frontend : React Admin, Vite dev server *(running on port 3002)*
 - Database : PostgreSQL *(running on port 5432)*

 ## Running the app